oaubert/mediafragment-prototype/README.md

 mediafragments will be more complex to interpret and query in applications such as the [SPARQL-MM proposal](http://2014.eswc-conferences.org/sites/default/files/eswc2014pd_submission_65.pdf).

+5. For complex SVG paths, that are too cumbersome to be put in a single URL, a simple syntax extension could allow to reference external SVG files, e.g. `shape=src:filename.svg` or `shapesrc=filename.svg`.
+Note that this would make the dereferencing more complex and less robust (since the referenced file could be unavailable).

 ## Implementation details

 The dynamic path support has been implemented using the SVG API method